 How to choose home security cameras

 After deciding between wired or wireless surveillance, it is then time to choose between the different types of security cameras available on the market.
-Admittedly there are various types, but in this post, we will distinctly focus on the most popular: Analog cameras and IP security cameras.
+Admittedly there are various types, but in this post, we will distinctly focus on the most popular: Analog cameras and internet protocol cameras.

 While considering either type of camera, it is also wise to start imagining which style of security camera will cover parts of your home.
 While there is a multitude to choose from through A1 Security cameras alone, we have taken the liberty to show and give a short description of the most popular.

 Box Camera: By popularity alone, the box camera was the most popular camera sold worldwide according to IPICA in 2021.
 It is no wonder why with these cameras allowing for hardware improvement by way of switching out parts like the housing, lens, and more.

 Dome Camera: Whereas the box camera was most popular in 2021 worldwide, the dome camera had been most popular in years prior to that.
 Unlike other traditional security cameras, this type of camera features a protective dome around the actual camera and is commonly used throughout interior environments.
 Many feature a shaded dome that allows for more concealed and unintrusive surveillance.